cedricg-mirror/reflexions/README.md

 Given the deep kernel tempering operated by Reflexions, the guest OS *has* to be run in Debug mode (bcdedit /debug) to avoid the wrath of PatchGuard...

+In non-interactive mode (without a kernel debugger) :
+- A modified version of kdcom.dll
+This modified version will be shipped with the installer but can also be compiled / signed manualy from my [repository](https://github.com/cedricg-mirror/KDCOM)

 In interactive mode :
 - [VirtualKD](https://github.com/4d61726b/VirtualKD-Redux) is *strongly* recommended for any live debugging (interactive) use of Reflexions
 - A kernel debugger like WinDbg connected to the virtualized guest